 3) Gippsland Technical College (G-tec – Bairnsdale and Sale) specialises in adult learning and school-based apprenticeships.

 4) Seamec (Lakes Entance) specialises in maritime training.

 Gordon Institute of TAFE

 The Gordon Institute of TAFE (The Gordon) is the largest stand-alone TAFE institution in Victoria, according to the website.
 It offers the range of short courses, apprenticeships, traineeships, certificates and diplomas, as well pathways to university.
 Courses are available online, on-campus, part-time, full-time, and in the workplace.
 It has three campuses offering courses in its various areas of excellence, such as Accounting, Business & Marketing, Construction & Licensed Trades, Cookers, Engineering & Metal Trades, Health, Science & Sustainability, Information & Communication Technology, and Hairdressing, Beauty Therapy, Makeup & Modelling.

 3) Colac Campus

-Golburn Ovens Institute of TAFE, or GOTAFE as its known, has seven campuses and several technical education centres in the region, but has an active presence throughout Australia and the world.
+Goulburn Ovens Institute of TAFE, or GOTAFE as its known, has seven campuses and several technical education centres in the region but has an active presence throughout Australia and the world.
 Its courses cover a range of industries, from Administration & Management, Animal Sciences, and Dairy Farming to Finance & Accounting, Health & Nursing, IT, and Tourism & Event Management.

 1) Shepparton Campus